przemir/ApplyModifierForObjectWithShapeKeys/README.md

 Usage

-Press 'space' and choose 'Apply modifier for object with shape keys' action.
+Press 'F3' and choose 'Apply modifier for object with shape keys' action.

 ![screen](screen.png 'Addon location')

 Installation

 It is a plugin.
 Select "File -> User Preferences" and choose "Addon" tab.
 Click "Install from file..." and choose downloaded file.

+For Blender 2.9 make sure "Edit -> Preferences -> Interface -> Developer Extras" is checked.

 How script works